patoliavishal/Kotlin-MVP/README.md

 # MVP Architecture using Kotlin

 This MVP architecture project fetch Github specific user list and redirect to repository.
-It's an simple and easily migrate to your new or already existing project.
+It's simple and easily migrates to your new or already existing project.

 ### Looking for Kotlin MVVM Architecture - [Check here](https://github.com/patoliavishal/MVVM-Kotlin)